Columbus Crew defender Harrison Afful joins Charlotte FC

 During the 2021 season, it became clear that Afful didn't have the same ability as he did before to join the attack or track back quickly defensively.
 The Crew signed French right back Steven Moreira in the middle of the season to be Afful's replacement.

-Afful will return to Columbus on June 18 when the Crew takes on Charlotte at Lower.com Field.
+Afful will return to Columbus on June 18 when the Crew take on Charlotte at Lower.com Field.